|Approved By and Date:||Board of Trustees||12-10-2015|

 An employee who transfers from a faculty position to a staff position will begin earning annual leave based on their transfer date and State guidelines regarding annual leave accrual.

-An employee that transfers from a staff position to a faculty position will cease to earn annual leave based on their transfer date.
+An employee who transfers from a staff position to a faculty position will cease to earn annual leave based on their transfer date.
 However, they will maintain their annual leave balance.
 As faculty, they may use annual leave in lieu of sick leave or with the approval of their supervisor when students are not on campus.
 Any annual leave balance will be paid to the employee upon separation or retirement according to normal guidelines.

 Accumulation of Annual Leave